Orlando Arcia Preview, Player Props: Braves vs. Giants

 Orlando Arcia At The Plate

-- Arcia has had at least one RBI in 30.5% of his games this year (32 of 105), with two or more RBI 14 times (13.3%).
-He has also been responsible for three or more of his team's runs in one contest.
+- Arcia has driven home a run in 33 games this year (31.1%), including more than one RBI in 14.2% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.